 It captures online user information and data, including personal trends and spending history, to provide instant, individual advertisements to that user.

 Finding a logistics model that will deliver the product to the client faster than competitors will bring additional benefits.
-This approach may apply to all business processes that are involved in production.back to menu ↑
+This approach may apply to all business processes that are involved in production.

-This is a term that describes marketing interconnection as a single mechanism of work.
-These actions can be concentrated, both within the organization and go beyond its levels by establishing links with distribution and sales representatives.back to menu ↑
+This term describes marketing interconnection as a single mechanism of work.
+These actions can be concentrated within the organization and go beyond its levels by establishing links with distribution and sales representatives.

-This is, first of all, our responsibility within the framework of business development tasks as a whole; this is our competence not only in tools but also in the implementation of a complex effective marketing solution.back to menu ↑
+This is, first of all, our responsibility within the framework of business development tasks as a whole; this is our competence not only in tools but also in the implementation of a complex effective marketing solution.

 The result of the creativity of a professional marketer.
-In fact, it is the freedom to make a marketing decision, taking into account the experience, knowledge, consumer behavior in each of the market segments.
-All this taken together is the basis for developing a creative strategy.back to menu ↑
+In fact, it is the freedom to make a marketing decision, taking into account the experience, knowledge, consumer behavior in each market segment.
+All this taken together is the basis for developing a creative strategy.

 Performance marketing is a type of digital marketing that only costs businesses money when it delivers a tangible result.

-This is simply the achievement of business goals through the most productive communication with the target audience at all stages of the customer’s life cycle.back to menu ↑
+This is simply the achievement of business goals through the most productive communication with the target audience at all stages of the customer’s life cycle.

-The concept itself appeared quite recently (in 2002), and it means marketing in the interests of the territory.
+The concept appeared pretty recently (in 2002), and it means marketing in the territory’s interests.

 In simple terms, the main task of such marketing is to “sell” the territory to potential buyers to improve the lives of people living in this territory.